repository-service-tuf/repository-service-tuf/docs/source/index.rst

 .. note::

     Repository Service for TUF is a work in progress.
-As of May 2023 RSTUF is considered **alpha** - use with caution.
+As of June 2023 RSTUF is considered **beta** - use with caution.

     Please reference the The RSTUF `ROADMAP`_ for feature and functionality plans.

 .. include:: ../../README.rst
   :end-before: .. readme-design